metafacture/metafacture-documentation/Fix-User-Guide.md

 - - you can add variables
 - - there are some optiones available
 - - The Fix transformation can be part of the FLUX `|fix("retain(`245??`)")` - usually useful for short fixes
-- - or it can be separated in a external file, that is called in the FLUX-Process as in the code-snipped above
+- - or it can be separated in an external file, that is called in the FLUX-Process as in the code-snipped above
 - when using it in a JAVA-Process, just add the library to your process

 ## Record-based and metadata manipulating approach